 How Hard is the GDL?⠀

 But just how hard is the GDL?
-This page will give you advice on GDL grades, resources and revision tips for this notoriously intensive conversion course.
+This page will give you advice on GDL grades, and give you tips on getting a GDL distinction in this notoriously intensive conversion course.

 Find out more about the GDL

 Essentially, you’ll be condensing three years worth of LLB course content into just ten months, so yes, the GDL is likely to be difficult!

 Passing it takes huge commitment and academic talent, so graduating with the qualification is a great achievement.

 While the percentage needed to achieve specific GDL grades may vary between universities, the following generally applies:

 If you score below 40% overall, this is a fail.
 The GDL pass rate is 40%.

 A score of between 60-70% will earn you a commendation, and 70% and above will gain you that coveted distinction.